Ephfullstack/bank_account/readme.md

 - what currency would you like for this programme to be expressed in?

-once this is understood i could implement a function which once added the user could add there country and it will represent the blaance in the countrys currency.
+once this is understood i could implement a function which once added the user could add there country and it will represent the balance in the country currency.

 - what happens when the user is in overdraft?